Our Lady Queen of Angels Seminary

-Our Lady Queen of Angels Seminary (OLQA) was the Junior or Minor Seminary for the Roman Catholic Archdiocese of Los Angeles from its founding in 1953 until its closure in 1995.
+Our Lady Queen of Angels Seminary (OLQA) was the minor seminary for the Archdiocese of Los Angeles from the school's founding in 1953 until its closure in 1995.
 It was located in Mission Hills, California, adjacent to Mission San Fernando Rey de España.
-The Vincentian Fathers were primarily responsible for staffing the school until 1973 when it was staffed by priests of the Los Angeles Archdiocese.
-Following closure, the western school campus became the home of Bishop Alemany High School, whose campus was severely damaged in the 1994 Northridge earthquake.
+The Vincentian Fathers were primarily responsible for staffing the school until 1973, when it was staffed by priests of the archdiocese.

 History

 Early years (1953-1963)

 The campus was opened in 1953 as the successor to Los Angeles College (see Daniel Murphy High School).
 The school, which operated as a boarding school, offered 6 years of study, (four years of high school, two years of college) at which point graduates matriculated to St. John’s Seminary.
 In 1961, with the opening of the four-year St. John’s Seminary College in Camarillo, California, OLQA became a four-year high school institution.

 Expansion and contraction (1963–1972)

 Following a steady increase in students in the late 1950s and the resulting overcrowding, OLQA engaged in an ambitious expansion program, opening a second, adjacent campus in 1964 that effectively doubled the size of the school.
 The new campus contained eight dormitories; six class rooms, a separate chapel and a recreation room.
 With this addition, the original campus became known as the West Side, the new campus as the East Side.
 Although the overcrowding problem was solved, the school soon suffered a steep decline in the number of students, a reflection of national seminary trends following the Second Vatican Council.
 As a result, the East Side was last used as a separate campus in the 1967-1968 school year.
 Its use as classroom space continued until the 1970-1971 school year when it was closed.
 At the present time, the former East Side campus is used as the Administrative Office of the San Fernando pastoral region of the Los Angeles Archdiocese and as a preschool.